wp-plugins/shopinpic/readme.txt

 == Screenshots ==
 1. Result image
 2. Settings page
+3. Image mapping management

 == Known issues ==

 Try to avoid putting images with mark up on the one line without wrapping elements.

 Internet Explorer < 8 have a limited support:
-* Images with padding left and top could have wrong icons placements
+1. Images with padding left and top could have wrong icons placements
-* Images with absolute positioning will hav a wrong icon placemend
+2. Images with absolute positioning will hav a wrong icon placemend
-* Management panel will not work under IE8
+3. Management panel will not work under IE8

 If you got an issue, please write us at support@shopinpic.com

 == Changelog ==
+= 1.1 =
+* Now you can control popup appearing side.
+Available values is 'left', 'right' or 'auto'.
 = 1.0.1 =
 * Minor fixes
 = 1.0.0 =